 As indicated in previous chapters, any AA model can be considered both from conceptual (statistical, business) point of view, as well as a specific IT application, which requires proper monitoring and maintenance.

-In particular, when viewing analytical model from a software perspective, a topic of operational level monitoring is kicking in, which primarily encompasses the following questions:
+In particular, when viewing analytical models from a software perspective, a topic of operational level monitoring is kicking in, which primarily encompasses the following questions:

 Does the application meet uptime requirements?